 BUT!
 FASTPASS reservations can’t be booked until you enter the parks.
-If you get discounted tickets at Get Away Today you can pay for MaxPass with your ticket price savings.
-Then add the MaxPass when you enter the parks.
+If you get discounted tickets at Get Away Today you can add-on MaxPass with your ticket price savings.
+Then you can use MaxPass when you enter the parks.

 Make sure you’ve created or logged into your Disney account and have the Disneyland app already installed and ready to go before you enter the parks.

 Use your phone to set timers for when your FASTPASS return time is starting as well as alarms for when you can book a new FASTPASS.
 It might sound a bit extreme, however wise use of your time can easily get you one or two more FASTPASS rides during your day.